postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 ### Billing

-Billing provides the following information:
+Billing reporting provides the following information:

 * __Plan__ is the current active plan you have subscribed
 * __Billing cycle__ is either monthly or annually